What is a virtual emergency department?

 • Serious injuries and broken bones

-• Bleeding that won’t stop from deep cuts or head injuries
+• Bleeding that won’t stop deep cuts or head injuries

 • Heart or lung problems (chest pains, racing heart, problems breathing)